Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 Initiating the save as functionality makes an exact copy of the Form Template as it was the last time it was checked in, the only difference being the name of the set.
 Any changes that have been made since the set was checked out will not show up in the destination set.

->**Note**: To make changes to a set and then copy those changes over to a new set, first click the **save all changes** button,
+>**Note:** To make changes to a set and then copy those changes over to a new set, first click the **save all changes** button,
 >and then re-checkout the set and click the **save as** button.

 The name of the new set must be unique, as is required with any new set.
 If an invalid name is entered in the Form Template title, the page will refresh informing you to select another name.

->**Note**: If you choose to begin editing the destination set after making a copy, the source set will remain checked
+>**Note:** If you choose to begin editing the destination set after making a copy, the source set will remain checked
 >out to you until you return to check it back in.
 The set will be unavailable to other administrative users until this time.

 ##### Deleting a Form Template